©2022 West Trade Review

 Send a cover letter and resume to Ken Harmon at [email protected].
 Please place position title in email subject header.

-- have 5-10 hours per week to devote (the end of a reading period is the busiest time)
+- have approximately 5-10 hours per week to devote (time required varies weekly)

 SOCIAL MEDIA & COMMUNICATIONS TEAM MEMBERS: